ethereum-optimism/superchain-ops/tasks/eth/010-1-guardian-upgrade/README.md

 At this point you may resume following the execution instructions in the "Execute the Transaction" section of [NESTED.md](../../../NESTED.md).

-When executing, ensure the logs say `Using script Using script /your/path/to/superchain-ops/tasks/eth/010-1-guardian-upgrade/NestedSignFromJson.s.sol`.
+When executing, ensure the logs say `Using script /your/path/to/superchain-ops/tasks/eth/010-1-guardian-upgrade/NestedSignFromJson.s.sol`.
 This ensures all safety checks are run.
 If the default `NestedSignFromJson.s.sol` script is shown (without the full path), something is wrong and the safety checks will not run.